alecthomas/bit/README.md

 The Bitfile is a declarative file that describes how to build targets.
 It consists of targets, templates, and variables, that can be substituted into targets.

+### Glob expansion

+Glob expansion is supported in inputs, but not outputs.
+This is because globs operate on the filesystem and outputs may not be present at time of expansion.
+Bit will report an error for globs in outputs.

 ### Variables

 Variables are in the form: